Dynamical codes for hardware with noisy readouts: Introduction

-Three circuit-level noise models are simulated: \emph{superconducting-inspired} (SI) noise, \emph{standard depolarizing} (SD) noise, and \emph{entangling measurement} (EM) noise. \Cref{fig:pymatching_circuit_level_noise_volume_plot,fig:beliefmatching_circuit_level_noise_volume_plot} show the performance of DCCCs when decoded with MWPM and belief matching, respectively.
+Three auxiliary qubit circuit noise models are simulated: \emph{superconducting-inspired} (SI) noise, \emph{standard depolarizing} (SD) noise, and \emph{entangling measurement} (EM) noise. \Cref{fig:pymatching_circuit_level_noise_volume_plot,fig:beliefmatching_circuit_level_noise_volume_plot} show the performance of DCCCs when decoded with MWPM and belief matching, respectively.
 We can draw the following conclusions:

-\begin{keypoint} For all three circuit-level noise models, when decoding with MWPM, it is better to only measure $XX$ and $ZZ$, while when decoding with belief matching, it is better to measure $XX$, $YY$, and $ZZ$. \end{keypoint}
+\begin{keypoint} For all three auxiliary qubit circuit noise models, when decoding with MWPM, it is better to only measure $XX$ and $ZZ$, while when decoding with belief matching, it is better to measure $XX$, $YY$, and $ZZ$. \end{keypoint}

 \begin{keypoint} The noise bias in the SI noise model is not strong enough to make repeating measurements worthwhile. \end{keypoint}

 \begin{keypoint} For EM noise and decoding using MWPM the best DCCC is $X^2Z^2$. \end{keypoint}